 I am a British citizen working as a skiing instructor in Austria from December 2020 to the end of March 2021.
 Do I need a visa and/or work permit from 1 January 2021?

 British nationals employed in Austria on a short-term basis at the end of 2020 (for example Seasonal Workers) retain the right to work for the same employer without labour market authorisation/work permit until the end of the employment relationship in Austria.
 A visa-free stay during the employment relationship is possible for a maximum period of 90 days within a period of 180 days.
 For longer stays, a visa, which can only be applied for at an Austrian representation outside of Austria, is required.

 For holders of a legitimation card ('Legitimationskarte')

 I am a British citizen.
-What will happen if I change employment and consequently lose my legitimation card in the future after the 6-month transition period following a no-deal Brexit?
+What will happen if I change employment and consequently lose my legitimation card after Brexit?

 Further questions regarding legitimation cards

-The British Embassy in Vienna is in close contact with the Ministry for Europe, Integration and Foreign Affairs.
+The British Embassy in Vienna is in close contact with the Ministry for European and Affairs.
 Please direct further inquiries via email to firstname.lastname@example.org with the word 'Legitimationskarten' in the subject line.
 Those questions will be passed onto the responsible Austrian authority who will answer them directly.